dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_sft.md

 | Base → direct SFT (FT) | **82.32%** | **77.44%** | **65.34%** | **56.88%** | — | — | — |
 | Base → reasoning SFT (LoRA) | — | — | — | — | — | — | — |
 | Base → reasoning SFT (FT) | — | — | — | — | — | — | — |

-An em dash indicates that no completed result artifact was available.
-At the time of writing, the reasoning-SFT and SFT LiveCodeBench evaluations had not been completed.

 In the next project, we will look into RL post training.